AinslieB/udacity-project3-arcade_game/README.md

 # Classic Arcade Game Based on Frogger: Udacity Project 3
 According to Wikipedia, Frogger is an arcade game created by Konami in 1981.
-The objective of the game is to guide your frogs to safety and not become roadkill.
+The objective of the game is to guide your frogs to safety so they do not become roadkill.

-This project is based on the frogger concept, but the "frog" is a single human player and the cars are giant beetles.
+This project is based on the frogger concept, but the "frogs" are replaced by a single human player and the "cars" are giant beetles.
 Although much more simple than the original game, this project is effective in teaching the basics of object-oriented coding.

 ## First, Copy the Files from GitHub